Multiplication of 0-1 matrices via clustering: Introduction

 \subsection{Article organization}

 The next section contains basic definitions.
-Section 3 presents our approximation algorithms for the arithmetic product of two 0-1 matrices and the preprocessing enabling efficient answers to queries asking for the value of an arbitrary entry of the arithmetic product matrix.
-Section 4 is devoted to our algorithms for the exact arithmetic matrix product of two 0-1 matrices.
+Section 3 presents a hybrid algorithm for the arithmetic matrix product of 0-1 matrices combing clustering of the rows or columns of the input matrices with the technique of traversing an approximate minimum spanning tree of the rows or columns, respectively.
+Section 4 is devoted to our approximation algorithms for the arithmetic product of two 0-1 matrices.
+Section~5 presents preprocessing procedures enabling efficient answers to queries asking for the value of an arbitrary entry of the arithmetic product matrix.
+As a corollary, an upper time bound on the construction of the exact arithmetic matrix product of 0-1 matrices follows, it matches that yielded by the hybrid algorithm from Section 3.
 We conclude with a short discussion on potential extensions of our results.